 Criteria #2: Car Insurance Costs

 While buying insurance through banks and auto dealers can save you a lot of time, the same can’t be said when it comes to premiums.
 You’ll pay a steep price for the convenience.

-Ask anyone who has purchased comprehensive car insurance from a bank or dealer, and you’ll get more or less the same response: “Tatagain ka niyan sa presyo” (They’ll charge you overpriced premiums).
+Ask anyone who has purchased vehicle insurance from a bank or dealer, and you’ll get more or less the same response: “Tatagain ka niyan sa presyo” (They’ll charge you overpriced premiums).